Logo Voyage

 • WGS84 — the coordinate system used by GPS.

-Although most people are familiar with using GPS navigation while in their home area, GPS navigation can easily become your most useful tool when traveling or Wilderness backpacking.
-They can give you live directions while driving, hitchhiking, cycling, hiking, walking or catching public transport.
-They can help you stay on the well beaten path.
-But better still, they can tell you where you are, allowing you to get hopelessly lost in the medina of Marrakesh, and then allow you to wander out when you feel like it.
+GPS navigation can easily become your most useful tool when traveling.
+It can give you live directions while driving, hitchhiking, cycling, hiking, walking or catching public transport.
+It can allow you to get hopelessly lost in the medina of Marrakesh, and then allow you to wander out when you feel like it.
 Or tell you the name of the small church you are cycling past on the Rallarvegen.
-Or for those who like every second of their day planned, you can load up your daily sightseeing route, and make sure you keep to your schedule.
-They can give you confidence to explore!
+You can load up your daily sightseeing route with points of interest, and make sure you keep to your schedule.
+It can give you confidence to explore!

-These days, practically every smartphone (and even some feature phones) offer GPS.
-Many cars also offer a trim package that includes built-in navigation, and via Android Auto or Apple CarPlay newer ones can often display your phone's navigation apps on their screen.
-You can also use stand-alone devices designed for a variety of specific uses such as driving, hiking, or boating.
+All smartphones (and even some feature phones) offer GPS.
+Many cars also include built-in navigation, and there are standalone devices designed for specific uses such as driving, hiking, or boating.

 GPS devices with cellular or internet connectivity can determine their position in as little as a few seconds of being turned on, using nearby cell towers or Wi-Fi networks to obtain a rough position and download data about the satellite network.
-But standalone devices must download all the required data from the satellites; if it's been more than a few hours since the device was last used, this can take up to 30 seconds (or potentially much longer if conditions are poor, such as not having good view of the sky or moving rapidly).
+Standalone devices must download all the required data from the satellites; if it's been more than a few hours since the device was last used, this can take up to 30 seconds – or potentially much longer if conditions are poor, such as not having good view of the sky or moving rapidly.

 Smartphone apps

-Using GPS navigation apps on your smartphone can be the easiest and most convenient way to navigate when out of your home country.
-It can save money over buying a standalone GPS device and new maps for it, or renting one from a car rental company.
-Several smartphone apps are able to give an approximate location using known locations of Wi-Fi signals when they cannot get satellite data.
+Many smartphone apps can give an approximate location using known locations of Wi-Fi signals when they cannot get satellite data.
 However, if you don't have a data connection for your phone, or when it is out of range, their performance can be limited or their maps unavailable.
 If your app can't give you directions, that's usually what's wrong.
-For use in challenging conditions, a dedicated GPS device with physical buttons may still be a better choice than the touch screen of a smartphone.

 OsmAnd